 Alia Ali is an instructor, consultant, activist and international speaker.
 She specializes in workplace culture and conflict transformation.
 She has always lived a life of service to her community – creating and running programs for youth, working in the corporate world of waterworks, high ticket sales, and serving as an executive at a start-up tech in Vancouver.Alia is also an outspoken advocate for empathy and anti-racism.
 She does a lot of work with Rotary and is the current President of the Surrey Rotaract Club as well as a Director of the Big West Rotaract Organization where she serves and empowers young professionals as well as trying to help Rotary in the DEI department making the organization more equitable and accessible for all.
 Alia is also a Female Empowerment and Leadership Instructor for the non-profit Voices of Muslim Women and is delighted to be a part of this organization.

-Administrative Assistant, she/her
+Administrative Assistant, she/ella/elle

 With a Bachelor of Fine Arts from Emily Carr University of Art & Design, the artist’s practice is greatly based on introspection, exploring personal and collective identity politics through performance, printmaking, painting and collage both analogue and digital.
-Simultaneously, the artist has developed a rich written practice, informed by her training in social sciences, gender studies, and the observation and interrogation of the cultural legacy of colonialism and imperialism in America, specifically in Colombia and Canada.
+Simultaneously, the artist has developed a written practice, informed by her training in social sciences, gender studies, and the observation and interrogation of the cultural legacy of colonialism and imperialism in the Americas, specifically in Colombia and Canada.